NathanBaulch/EnphaseOpenAPI/python/enlighten/docs/DefaultApi.md

 import time
 import enlighten
 from enlighten.api import default_api
-from enlighten.model.inline_response500 import InlineResponse500
-from enlighten.model.inline_response401 import InlineResponse401
-from enlighten.model.inline_response2007 import InlineResponse2007
-from enlighten.model.inline_response409 import InlineResponse409
-from pprint import pprint
+from enlighten.model.rgm_stats import RgmStats from enlighten.model.server_error import ServerError from enlighten.model.client_error import ClientError from enlighten.model.conflict_error import ConflictError from pprint import pprint
 # Defining the host is optional and defaults to https://api.enphaseenergy.com/api/v2
 # See configuration.py for a list of all supported configuration parameters.